ckan/ckan/doc/maintaining/configuration.rst

           # boolean flag that marks config option as ignored.
 Can be used for options that are set
           # programmatically.
 This flag means that there is no sense in setting this option, because
-          # it will be overriden or won't be used at all.
+          # it will be overridden or won't be used at all.
           ignored: true

           # boolean flag that marks config option as hidden.
 Used for options that should not be set